Documentation Index

 Targeting Versioned Assets

-Many build systems generate versioned assets:- Cache rules
+Many build systems generate versioned assets:

 - Rate limiting